GulMuhammadSoomro/H-StreamQ/README.md

 1. Publishes 200 records to `hstreamq-input` in 20 batches of 10
 2. Processes each batch through the 7-component quality pipeline
 3. Publishes corrected records and DQS scores to `hstreamq-output`
-4. Generates Tables 4–6 and Figure 2 from the paper
+4. Generates Table 4 and Figure 2 from the paper

 ---